 Parkinson’s and Massage

-Because, as I lay there on the floor with my husband standing over me asking me, "Are you OK?”
+As I lay there on the floor with my husband standing over me asking me, "Are you okay?"
 I realized that I was not hurt so much as hurting.
-All my muscles were stiff and aching and I was stressed and the cervical dystonia was out of control.
-It was then I realized I need my friendly massage therapist, JOE!
+All my muscles were stiff and aching, I was stressed, and my cervical dystonia was out of control.
+It was then I realized I need my friendly massage therapist, Joe!